QMS85/QMS85/README.md

 ## Hi there 👋 I'm Jonathan

+Welcome to my Gihub profile

 I am a self-taught front-end web developer.
 I have completed HTML, CSS & JavaScript online courses offered by Bitdegree, as well as responsive web design, data visualization & front-end development libraries offered by freeCodecamp.

 In my spare time I'm busy completing online courses offered by Bitdegree, Codecademy, Educative & freeCodeCamp.
-As i would still love to learn other languages such as Python, PHP Etc Etc, there's a lot if programming languages out there...and start a trip into back-end development, as well as blockchain development.
+I would still love to learn other languages such as Express & Node JS, other Javascript frameworks/libraries, Python, PHP Etc Etc, there's a lot if programming languages out there...and start a trip into back-end development, as well as blockchain development.

 Apart from coding, im also a house music DJ/Producer & label owner @ Digital Divide Records.
 I enjoy listening to music, or creating house music, watching movies/series & reading when i have time available.